jrcribb/sig/README.md

       --retrieval-timeout <RETRIEVAL_TIMEOUT_MILLIS>
           Timeout to read a next line from the stream in milliseconds. [default: 10] --render-interval <RENDER_INTERVAL_MILLIS>
-          Interval to render a line in milliseconds. [default: 10] -q, --queue-capacity <QUEUE_CAPACITY>
+          Interval to render a line in milliseconds.
+  -q, --queue-capacity <QUEUE_CAPACITY>
           Queue capacity to store lines. [default: 1000] -a, --archived